DIY Modern Loft Railing

 Railing doesn't have to look bland, ugly and boring.
 It can be beautiful too and function as a crucial part to a home's aesthetics (on top of being a functional piece of equipment).

 This modern railing in one of our customer's home, Patrick M. in Nashville, Tennessee, serves as a perfect representation to that statement.
-The custom built railing is constructed from Kee Klamp fittings and pipe, and in this post, we're going to cover the detail's of Patrick's modern staircase railing and cover how you can build your own.
-It's not as difficult as you might think.
+The custom built railing is constructed from Kee Klamp fittings and pipe.
+We're going to cover the details of Patrick's modern stair railing and how you can build your own.

 Patrick's railing is a custom solution built from Kee Klamp fittings and pipe.
 These fittings work by sliding onto a length of pipe and tightening down using a set screw (that can be loosened or tightened using an Allen Wrench).